Google Analytics G4 Attribution Model

 last click versus first click attribution

-Perhaps if our marketing specialist from the scenario earlier had realized how much his first click paid search interactions were impacting sales (35% higher in the screenshot example), he might have continued his paid search campaigns and began refining based on which campaigns resulted in the highest first interaction revenue.
+Perhaps if our marketing specialist from the scenario earlier had realized how much his first click paid search interactions were impacting sales (35% higher in the screenshot example), he might have continued his paid search campaigns and begun refining based on which campaigns resulted in the highest first interaction revenue.
 Keep in mind also that this doesn’t include interim visits (between first and last click).
 Each step in the process is key to understanding how your converting customers behave.

 Have more questions about attribution modeling or want our team to provide some recommendations?
 Visit our contact page to fill out a quick form or call us at: (919) 636-9835.